stefanofinetti/MF_fcu_efis_mainboard/Readme.md

 - You will need a lot of materials, if you open the Kicad Project you can obtain the BOM directly from it.
 - You will need to build your own custom firmware (source provided) or you can use the one in the ZIP file inside the \_dist directory in VsCode Files

+## License

+This code and all the items are release under GPLv3.0 license.
+Feel free to use as you wish as long as you redistribute the source code.
+It would be nice a mention, though, if you use this work.
+I invested a good amount of hours just to make it for the amazing MobiFlight community.

 ## Getting Started
 ### Prerequisites